waku-org/docs.waku.org/docs/overview/concepts/network-domains.md

 ---
-title: Network Interaction Domains
+title: Network Domains
 ---

 Waku is a unified and cohesive entity that offers a rich ecosystem with three distinct network interaction domains.
 These domains serve specialized purposes and contribute to the robust functionality of Waku, forming its foundation.

 ## Discovery Domain

-Node discovery in Waku facilitates locating other nodes within the network.
-As a modular protocol, Waku incorporates various discovery mechanisms, such as [`Discv5`](/overview/concepts/node-discovery#discv5) and [`Peer Exchange`](/overview/concepts/node-discovery#peer-exchange).
+Peer discovery in Waku facilitates locating other nodes within the network.
+As a modular protocol, Waku incorporates various discovery mechanisms, such as [`Discv5`](/overview/concepts/peer-discovery#discv5) and [`Peer Exchange`](/overview/concepts/peer-discovery#peer-exchange).
 These mechanisms allow developers to choose the most suitable option(s) for their specific use cases and user environments, including mobile phones, desktop browsers, servers, and more.

 ## Gossip Domain